L&D employees using an LMS integration

 Session

 One of the best ways to measure your workplace mentoring program is by asking for feedback from those involved.
-When a mentorship runs its course, ask both the mentee and the mentor to fill in a survey.
+When a mentorship runs its course, ask for a mentor assessment from your mentee in addition to feedback from the mentor.
 You can ask them how they felt about the mentorship and even see if they would recommend the program to others.
 This information can help identify key areas that still need to be worked out.
 It can also reveal the parts of the mentoring program that work well.

 Example of session report on Together Software